Below are brief details of some of the cases I have assisted.

-- Several cases involving cyclists not wearing cycle helmets.
-All settled in favour of cyclist.
+- Numerous cases involving cyclists not wearing cycle helmets.
+So far, all settled in favour of cyclist.

 - Cyclist using cycle lane hit by car turning left at junction.
 Attempt to claim contributory negligence on the grounds that the cycle lane was clearly an unsafe place to be.
 Settled in favour of the cyclist.